 If you plan to visit Pisa during the high season, it’s best to save Piazza dei Miracoli for later in the afternoon, when there are fewer tourists.

-Pisa Cathedral (Cattedrale di Pisa)
+2. Cathedral of Pisa (Cattedrale di Pisa)

 According to the Pisans, the Romanesque Cathedral of the Assumption in Pisa (Cattedrale di Pisa) was to become the most beautiful and largest cathedral in the world.
 The rulers of the Pisan Republic wanted to show their power and wealth.
 The largest cathedral is the Duomo in Milan, but its beauty cannot be denied.
 It is magnificent and often more eye-catching than the Leaning Tower behind it.